 1. Cook the rice and set aside to cool.

-5. Evenly spread the ingredients for the filling on top in the following order, leaving 1 inch free all around: half of the rice, half of the fish including the onions, half of the dill, all of the eggs, the remaining fish, the remaining dill, and the remaining rice as the last layer.
+6. Evenly spread the ingredients for the filling on top in the following order, leaving 1 inch free all around: half of the rice, half of the fish including the onions, half of the dill, all of the eggs, all of the Béchamel sauce (give it a good stir before in case a skin has formed on top), the remaining fish, the remaining dill, and the remaining rice as the last layer.
 Brush any stray bits off filling off the sides.

 Makes 6 servings